Coffee, Espresso, and Beverage Equipment

-Creating a cup of coffee is like backing a cake, too much milk in Americano and It can be interpreted as a Latte.
-Not enough coffee in an Expresso and it could be a smell Americano.
+Creating a cup of coffee is like baking a cake, too much milk in Americano and It can be interpreted as a Latte.
+Not enough coffee in an Espresso and it could be likened to Americano.
 Not only will this allow for a steady production line of good quality coffees, but from a business side, it reduces your daily waste output utilising your revenue implication.

 No one like un-frothed milk on a Cappuccino, or cold milk in a Latte.
 A Frothing Thermometer is a sneaky tool to help when it comes to precise temperature monitoring.
-A skilled barista will understand milks boiling and frothing point, so can work accordingly.
+A skilled barista will understand the boiling and frothing point of milk, so can work accordingly.

 Due to the concentrated small quantity feature of an expresso, serving it in a large mug would not only look silly, but be pointless.
 Expresso cups are designed to hold 1 oz. expresso shot, or 2 oz. if a double.
 You wouldn’t serve a coffee out of a shoe, so why serve an expresso ion anything else?